North Macedonia elections: Pro-EU Social Democrats take narrow lead | DW | 16.07.2020

 The election result could take the recently renamed country a step closer to EU accession, should the SDSM hold onto its lead.

 The vote was originally scheduled for April but postponed due to the coronavirus pandemic.
-As a result, citizens arrived at the polling stations to cast their ballots donned mandatory face masks.
+Citizens arrived at polling stations to cast their ballots donning mandatory face masks.

 This is an updated version of a previous article.